Rafting the Main Fork of the Salmon River

 Neoprene and/or fleece top

 Your top half needs to be warm, too.
-These are great layering pieces that come in pull-over or full-zip options.
+Our NRS HydroSkin tops (and bottoms) made great layering pieces and they come in pull-over or full-zip options.

 Down jacket